-We’re lucky to live in a time when we can hop on the Internet and in a few minutes order a bug-out bag (72-hour kit) for our family.
+We’re lucky to live in a time when we can hop on the Internet and in a few minutes order all the bug-out bag supplies we need for our family.
 And although these kits come with crucial items such as food and water it’s important that you always personalize your bug out bag with a few additional items.
 Here’s our list of 7 bug-out bag supplies most people overlook.

 The fact is, these are critical items that no “off the shelf” bag will contain and are unique to you and your family.